w3c/specberus/doc/Presentation.md

 * Complex maintenance.
 * XSLT is not flexible enough.
 * There is no clear separation beetween the documentation (*human-readable publication rules*) and the automatic checker (*the software*).
+* Difficult to integrate within the broader publication workflow.

 ---